aaronottinger/aaronottinger.github.io/classes/hott/index.md

 #### TIMELINES (5 points ea. / 5% total)

 Often, history books include a chronology or a timeline, which make for excellent resources.
 But a timeline can be deceptive.
 They often reinforce the idea of a linear history towards an ideal good we call "progress."
 They also tend to exclude much more than they include.
-In this class, we wil collaborate on creating our own timeline and we will reflect on their epistemological ends.
+In this class, we will collaborate on creating our own timeline and we will reflect on its epistemological end.

 #### SHORT ASSIGNMENTS (20 points ea. / 30% total)